 Cannabigerol (CBG) was first discovered by scientists in 1964 as a component of hashish.
 It was later discovered in 1975 that CBGA (cannabigerolic acid) is the first cannabinoid formed in plants; cannabis’ first expression.
 CBGA is then transformed into CBDA, THCA or CBCA by enzymatic actions.
 The cannabis plant is unique because of its ability to produce the cannabigerolic acid.

-Cannabigerol serves as a precursor to the three major cannabinoids – tetrahydrocannabinolic acid, cannabinolic acid, and cannabichromenic acid.
+Cannabigerol serves as a precursor to the three major cannabinoids – tetrahydrocannabinolic acid (THCA), cannabinolic acid (CBNA), and cannabichromenic acid (CBCA).
 The cannabis plant contains synthases, its natural enzymes, which degrade the CBGA and channel it toward the desired branch.